balupeddireddy08/FastAPI-for-AI-Projects/streaming/README.md

         return StreamingResponse(progress_generator(), media_type="text/event-stream")
     ```

+    - **Terminal (`curl`) Example**:
+        ```bash
+        # First, download the sample command file from the UI or create your own.
+        # Then, from the 'streaming' directory, run this command.
+        curl -X POST -F "file=@./rover_commands.txt" http://localhost:8000/upload/rover-commands
+        ```

 ---

 ## 🛠️ How to Run the Demo

-1. Make sure you have the required packages installed:
+1. Make sure you have the required packages installed.
+It's recommended to use the specific Python version (e.g., 3.11) that your project uses.
     ```bash
+    # Use the pip associated with your project's python interpreter
+    # e.g., py -3.11 -m pip install ...

     pip install "fastapi[all]"
+    pip install aiofiles
+    pip install requests
     ```
-2. From the **project root directory**, run the Uvicorn server:
+2. Navigate into the streaming directory:
     ```bash
-    uvicorn streaming.main:app --reload
+    cd streaming
     ```
+3. From **inside the `streaming` directory**, run the Uvicorn server:
+    ```bash
+    uvicorn main:app --reload
+    ```
-3. Open your browser and navigate to [http://localhost:8000](http://localhost:8000) to see the Mission Control dashboard in action.
+4. Open your browser and navigate to [http://localhost:8000](http://localhost:8000) to see the Mission Control dashboard in action.